EXCLUSIVE-New Delhi city refuses to renew Pernod's liquor sale licence, cites probes

 The 12-page order also stated, "Pernod Ricard India Private Limited and its employees had active involvement in the said criminal conspiracy."

-The maker of Chivas Regal and Absolut vodka, which has denied any wrongdoing, declined to comment on Tuesday.
+The maker of Chivas Regal and Absolut vodka has denied any wrongdoing.

 Pernod told a Delhi court in March it has been "suffering massive losses" as its brands have not been available in the city for six months as its licence had been delayed.
 A judge had given the city two weeks to decide on the matter.